erickmob/whitecode/README.md

-# whitecode
+# whitecode</br>
-Application white label separeted between front and backend.
+Application white label separeted between front and backend. </br>
-Backend in springboot, using JWT auth, lombok, swagger and Postgre.
+Backend in springboot, using JWT auth, lombok, swagger and Postgre.</br>
-Frontend in Angular using ngx-admin and nebular.
+Frontend in Angular using ngx-admin and nebular. </br>